 Moving forward, the classification system will be improved through establishing classifications based on reliable, industry-accepted occupational information and job groups.
 This process began in fiscal year 2014 with the information technology classifications.
-Changes will allow market salary ranges for each classification, and employee performance will be the driving force to move individual salaries toward the market rate.
+In FY 2015 additional classification families were reviewed and revised as market pressures dictated more competitive salary ranges and the development of appropriate career paths with a job family.
+Moving forward, job growth and employee performance will be the driving forces to move individual salaries toward market rates.
 Toward that end, the State is participating in more salary surveys than ever before, ensuring solid and reliable market pricing for the majority of positions in State government.